dxos/dxos/docs/content/guide/glossary.md

 ### MESH

 The set of peer networking technologies behind ECHO and HALO.
+MESH doesn't create a direct connection between each [device](#Device), but maintains a network so that all devices can reach each other, perhaps through intermediaries.

 ### [Space](./echo/#spaces)